-Legend: (A) Absent, (P) Present, (-) Not applicable
+Legend : (A) Absent, (P) Present, (-) Not applicable

-All of the incumbent Directors named above have a one-year term of office and all (except for Mr. Neri) have been nominated for re-election to the Board of Directors.
+All of the incumbent Directors named above have a one-year term of office and all have been nominated for re-election to the Board of Directors.

 The By-Laws of the Company conforms with SRC Rule 38, as amended, with regard to the nomination of independent directors of the Company.
 Article III, Sections 2-A and 3 of the Company's By-Laws provide as follows: